mark-hoffmann/fastteradata/README.rst

 **Major Updates**

 *Update 11/10/2017*

 Basic fastloading capabilities have been added for doing a fastload from a pandas dataframe

+*Update 11/24/2017*

+Major update to data type robustness on export

 *Update 12/1/2017*

 Auto horizontal scaling merged
 Feather serialization merged